 UNC Charlotte recognizes the potential value of Unmanned Aircraft Systems (UAS) for educational, commercial and recreational purposes.
-In consideration of the personal safety and well-being of the UNC Charlotte campus community, and in accordance with applicable state and federal laws, this Policy establishes requirements for operation of UAS on (or above) the main campus of UNC Charlotte.
+In consideration of the personal safety and well-being of the UNC Charlotte campus community, and in accordance with applicable state and federal laws, this Policy establishes requirements for operation of UAS on or above the UNC Charlotte facilities.

 I. Policy Statement and Purpose